IBM/merlin-docs/docs/guides/ide/debug.md

 - V7R4 PTF  SI82335
 - V7R5 PTF  SI82343

+**Question**: I do not have the QDBGSRV user profile after installing the debug service on IBM i 7.5.
+**Answer**: The debug service PTFs on 7.3/7.4/7.5 are update installs.
+An update install depends on a previous installation of the debug service PTF.
+The update install does not create the QDBGSRV user profile.
+If you have not installed debug service before, please install the v1 debug service PTF first, and then update the debug service PTF to the next levels.

 **Question**: How can I set a Service Entry Point on a procedure?
 **Answer**: Select the **Set Service Entry Point** action on the target program or service program.
 In the service entry point location prompt, change the last part of the entry field value “/*ALL/*ALL” to specify the module name and procedure name.